dracaruss/Apache-EC2-Server-Setup/README.md

 	  }
 	}

-This also failed because I didn’t add the ‘local’ provider (face palm), so I explicitly did that with the version for future stability:
+This also failed because I didn’t add the ‘local’ provider (face palm), so I explicitly did that with the 'version' for future stability:

 	terraform {
 	  required_providers {